There’s an Eiffel Tower replica in Vegas.

-Entertain your fellow riders with quotes from Wonka’s classic ending like “But this roof is made of glass!
+Entertain your fellow elevator riders with quotes from Wonka’s classic ending like “But this roof is made of glass!
 It’ll shatter into a thousand pieces!
 We’ll be cut to ribbons!”

-Great fun for the whole family.
+Great fun for the entire family.

 8. The Space Needle is comparatively affordable